-“Pre-retirement too often consists of when you finish your last day at work and wondering how you’re going to get through the next 20 to 30 years,” Rushin says.
+“Pre-retirement too often consists of when you finish your last day at work and wondering how you’re going to get through the next 20 to 30 years,” Erenberger says.
 “Well before your retirement date, you should start thinking about what retirement’s going to look like and laying the foundation for it.”

-“If you track your spending for a few months to see where your money is going, you may discover opportunities to save a significant amount for retirement without having a big impact on your lifestyle,” Rushin adds.
+“If you track your spending for a few months to see where your money is going, you may discover opportunities to save a significant amount for retirement without having a big impact on your lifestyle,” she adds.

 Liquidating assets also generates extra funds.
 For example, if you live in a home that’s bigger than you need, consider downsizing before you retire.

 “Let’s say you’ve got a $700,000 house and $500,000 worth of equity.
-If you can move into a $300,000 house, there’s $200,000 right there that you can put to work in the market,” Rushin says, although the gain from a home sale may be taxable.
+If you can move into a $300,000 house, there’s $200,000 right there that you can put to work in the market,” Erenberger says, although the gain from a home sale may be taxable.

 You can begin collecting Social Security benefits between 62 and 70 but waiting longer increases your monthly benefits.
 If you begin collecting at 62, your benefits will be about 26 percent lower than what you’re eligible to collect at your “full retirement age” of 66 or 67, depending on when you were born.
 After you reach your full retirement age, Social Security benefits increase 8 percent each year until age 70.
 Plus, working longer equals extra income and savings.

-“Many financial mistakes happen not because of bad investment selection or timing but because the person making them wasn’t emotionally comfortable,” adds Rushin.
+“Many financial mistakes happen not because of bad investment selection or timing but because the person making them wasn’t emotionally comfortable,” says Erenberger.
 “If you plan ahead, you may be able to eliminate a lot of the stress associated with retirement and truly enjoy it.”